If you have a relative with dementia , The Crystal Project can support you.

 Singing for the Brain

 You can also attend ‘Singing for the Brain’, a weekly group for anyone who enjoys singing.
-This group has been running since January 2015 and is facilitated by Fiona Flavin, the talented singer.
+This group has been running since January 2015 and is facilitated by Eoin O’Brien, the talented musician.
 Each week we do warm up activities, sing well known pieces followed by a sing along where anyone can lead us in their favorite song.
 Tea and coffee are provided at this really sociable group.
 No talent or experience are necessary attend and this is an opportunity for you and your relative to do something fun together.

 If there are children in your family interested in learning about dementia, they can come to a children’s afternoon.
 Through the use of arts, crafts and fun interactions they can learn what they can do to help their relative with dementia.
 These sessions are for primary school children and are facilitated when there is sufficient interest.
 If children in your family would like to attend, contact the project to express their interest.